DrAndrewSpiers/DrAndrewSpiers.github.io/_pages/about.md

 How deep does the rabbit hole go?
 ======
-From 2018-2022, I completed my PhD at the University of Southampton in moddeling black hole binaries under the suppervision of Dr. Adam Pound.
+From 2018-2022, I completed my PhD at the University of Southampton in modelling black hole binaries under the supervision of Dr. Adam Pound.
 To read a summary of my research there, please read my [Blog Post](https://drandrewspiers.github.io//posts/2012/08/blog-post-2/).

-In September 2022 I started a Research Associate role at the University of Nottingham, where I work on modelling bienaries in alternative theories of gravity with Prof. Thomas Sotiriou and his group.
+In September 2022 I started a Research Associate role at the University of Nottingham, where I work on modelling binaries in alternative theories of gravity with Prof. Thomas Sotiriou and his group.

 I am also a visitor at the University of Illinois Urbana-Champaign, working with Prof. Nico Yunes, and will join his group to start a Postdoc in 2024.